 Experts on Web MD also say room temperatures that are too cold (or too hot) can affect sleep quality and make falling asleep more difficult.
 Though the doctors cited mention that individual comfort preferences vary, a range between 65 and 72 degrees is thought to be ideal for most.

 A few studies have also looked at how temperature can affect sleep both in terms of biological impacts and on sleep quality.

 Certain types of insomnia are believed to have connections to body temperature irregularities, meaning the evening temperature drop is delayed or the morning increase is advanced.
-Although conclusive evidence isn’t yet available, sleep hygiene experts typically recommend keeping temperatures cool as part of treating insomnia.
+Although conclusive evidence isn’t yet available, sleep hygiene experts keeping temperatures cool as part of improving overall sleep quality.
 If your core temperature is elevated due to a big meal or fever, sleep can also be difficult.

 One side benefit: sleeping in a cooler room may help improve your health.
 One study published in the Diabetes journal found that cool temperatures (66F) stimulated brown fat growth compared to 75F and 80.6F.
 Brown fat is a good thing because unlike white fat, it helps your body burn energy and may help protect against obesity and diabetes.

 However, cool temperatures can also have some risks, particularly when they are extreme or coincide with health conditions.

 A 2012 review of data on temperature and sleep from the Journal of Physiological Anthropology found that heat and humidity affected slow-wave and REM sleep while cold did not.
 Cold temperatures were shown to affect cardiac activity, raising blood pressure and decreasing heart rate, which authors say may contribute to increased cardiac events in colder months and say the room temperature should always be above 10 degrees Celsius (50F).